pyvista/pyvista/docs/why.rst

 .. code:: python

-    from vtki import examples
+    from vista import examples
     mesh = examples.load_ant()
     submesh = mesh.subdivide(3, 'linear')

-Additionally, the docstrings for all methods in ``vtki`` are intended to be used within interactive coding sessions.
+Additionally, the docstrings for all methods in ``vista`` are intended to be used within interactive coding sessions.
 This allows users to use sophisticated processing routines on the fly with immediate access to a description of how to use those methods: